aucloud/aucloud.github.io/docs/Platform_Overview/Security/index.md

 ## Essential 8

-AUCloud has implemented the Essential Eight Strategies to Mitigate Cyber Intrusions.
+AUCloud has implemented the Essential Eight Strategies to Mitigate Cyber Intrusions to a minimum of Maturity Level 2.
 Additional ACSC advice and strategies to mitigate cyber security incidents are implemented using a risk-based approach to the AUCloud security program.

 ## SOC